Eshy10/Concert-Website/README.md

 <a href="https://raw.githack.com/Eshy10/Concert-Website/feature-branch/index.html">Live Demo Link</a>

 # Video link
-- The video below is an explanation of the project
+- The video is an explanation of the project
 <a href="https://www.loom.com/share/ad4b6dd10ece452e995f97f479155ebe">Check here</a>

 # Installation